Faculty

 • Adjunct Assistant Professor

-Research Interests: Dr. Snodgrass’s research is focused on understanding how diet and nutritional and metabolic status shape innate immune function.
-Active research areas include: 1) investigating how metabolic status influences innate immune cell frequencies and phenotypes; 2) investigating the impact of diet and stress on cardiovascular risk factors and innate immune cell phenotypes; 3) investigating how gut microbiota-derived metabolites, which can be influenced by our diet, contribute to innate immune cell function.
+Research Interests: Dr. Snodgrass’s research is focused on understanding how diet and nutritional and metabolic status shape immune function.
+Active research areas include (1) investigating the impact of diet and stress on cardiovascular risk factors and immune cell function in human subjects, and (2) understanding how gut microbiota and their metabolites, both of which are influenced by diet, contribute to host immunity.

 USDA Western Human Nutrition Research Center